IS THE HONEY I BUY

 Because of this, and because the question "is the honey local " has usually to do with a customer's intention to purchase honey with "LOCAL" pollen content for allergy relief; 50 miles might be considered local for honey.
 Within the 50 mile range, the pollen should be very similar and would be beneficial.
 Central Jersey honey for the most part would have similar pollen content from the western to the eastern or central part of the state.

-If you define local as coming from your specific area, i.e., town or county, then it is incumbent upon the purchaser to inquire directly from the beekeeper abt the location of his hives... the ones that produced the honey you are about to buy.
-Honey that is sold in local stores or from farm market shelves often has the name of the supplier, usually a beekeeper and the beekeeper's address, which does not necessarily reflect the location where the bees made the honey.
+If you define local as coming from your specific area, i.e., town or county, then it is incumbent upon the purchaser to inquire directly from the beekeeper abt the location of his bee colonies... the ones that produced the honey you are about to buy.
+Honey that is sold in local stores or from your local farm market shelves often has the name of the supplier, usually a beekeeper and the beekeeper's address, which does not necessarily reflect the location where the bees made the honey.
 Many beekeepers, sometimes (due to seasonal shortages in their own supply ) might need to purchase 60 pound pails of honey for re-packaging or bottles of honey from relatively local wholesale suppliers, which means that the honey with their address might actually be from say NY State, Ct., Pennsylvania or another part of New Jersey and not necessarily from the address on the bottle.
 Varietals, tasty as they are, such as Tupelo Honey - (one of my favorites for example), can only be found in parts of Georgia or Florida where the Tupelo tree grows) Blueberry, and Cranberry from the blueberry fields or cranberry bogs of New Jersey or other large areas where the plant is grown.
 Honey bee colonies were brought onto the farmed property from an outside area for purposes of pollination and the subsequent honey crop was harvested.
 If asked, most beekeepers I know, will tell you the source of their honey, when asked point blank,

 "IS THIS HONEY I AM ABOUT TO PURCHASE FROM YOUR OWN HIVES AND WHERE ARE THOSE HIVES LOCATED".